abdullah251097/Attrition-Prediction/README.md

 •	Feature Engineering

-  1. Label encoding
+  1. Encoding Binary Variables
   2. One hot encoding on nominal variables
   3. Train-Validation-Test split
   4. Handling Imbalance data using SMOTE(done only on training data)
-  5. Standardization of train, validation and test data.
+  5. Standardization only for KNN

 •	Model fitting on training data